 The CARES act waived back Required Minimum Distributions in the 2020 tax year need to report on the form.
 The RMDs are taxable distributions.
 So, the clients who took the distribution must include it on their tax returns.

 As we know, most of the individuals took advantage of CRD available in 2020.
 Those who took Coronavirus-related distribution will receive IRS Form 1099 R in 2021 with no special coding.
-The individual who took the distribution must report the distribution to get relief from the 10% penalty.
+Also, the individual who took the distribution must report the distribution to get relief from the 10% penalty.

 Is 1099 R needed for a rollover?